 Consequences of not taking immediate action

-Underutilization or closure of public infrastructure at the POTB would continue without the temporary rule and permanent rule changes
+Underutilization or closure of public infrastructure at the POTB would continue without the temporary rule and permanent rule changes.

-Anaerobic digesters not located at agricultural operations will face impracticable and cost prohibitive operating costs resulting from equipment and operational changes required to meet pathogen reduction limits.
+Anaerobic digesters not located at agricultural operations will remain subject to pathogen reduction limits that are not operationally obtainable.
 This is inconsistent with requirements for anaerobic digesters located at agricultural operations.
 This inconsistency in how the pathogen reduction rule is applied affects the commercial viability of facilities not located at agricultural operations, without environmental benefit.

-Potential environmental damage may occur from raw manure being applied to farm land without the environmental benefits gained from the process of pathogen reduction that occurs during anaerobic digestion

-Potential environmental damage may occur from increased methane release due to increased storage and land application of raw manure that is not processed through anaerobic digestion.
-In contrast, biogas captured at anaerobic digestion facilities is not vented to the atmosphere, can be flared, upgraded to renewable natural gas for use in vehicles, or burned to create electricity, mitigating this potent greenhouse gas.
+Why was a community digester originally built at POTB?
+Why did POTB want to get it running again by asking to take type 3 waste?
+The answers to these questions should lead to a third bullet here.

 Affected parties